 This Strawberry Jalapeno Salsa is really really good ~ juicy strawberries are tossed with lime, cilantro and finely minced red onion, with the added kick of jalapeño.
 You can use it on fish, tacos, chicken, meats, or just scoop it up with chips.
-It’s the perfect spring appetizer!
+It’s the perfect spring and summer appetizer!

 If you got a barbecue or potluck to go to this is going to be your best friend.
 It’s distinctive and I bet no one’s had it before.
 It’s sweet, tangy, and spicy ~ it’s got it all going on.
 Strawberries are at their peak right now, so go for it.

 There’s no need to get persnickety about precise measurements with this strawberry jalapeno salsa because, really, you can just chop, drop, and taste as you go.
 These are just rough guidelines to help get you started.

 - 15-20 strawberries, hulled and chopped into a very small, even dice